Sitefinity/nextjs-samples/README.md

     </system.webServer>
 </configuration>

 ```

 3. Set the **'SF_PROXY_ORIGINAL_HOST'** to the actual domain of the next.js renderer app that will be used for hosting in IIS.

+## Additional project setup for Next.Js Renderer when hosted on docker
+When the renderer is hosted on docker the resolved host from the http request will be something in the form of 'localhost' or 'localhost:port'.
+The end result here would be that for every 21st request to a page you would recieve the license page since the domain of 'localhost' is not something registered in the licsense file of the CMS.
+To adjust for this, please make sure to pass to the X-ORIGINAL-HOST header, the proper value with the actual domain.

+If using a single site only you can pass the value through the **'SF_PROXY_ORIGINAL_HOST'** environment variable.
+If using a custom header value you can pass the custom header name through the **'SF_HOST_HEADER_NAME'** environment variable.

 ## File structure